THE OLD VICARAGE, ZION HILL, OAKHILL, BA3 5AP

 A notable feature is the separate set of secret stairs behind a bookcase, opening onto a hidden staircase leading to bedroom five below.
 The balcony provides a lovely place to sit out and enjoy the wonderful views.

 The cellar has been converted into an air-conditioned gym and houses the hub for a cabled network for internet and audio-visual systems throughout the house

-The gardens comprise 1.3 acres of mature, well-maintained borders together with spacious level lawns.
+The gardens comprise just over an acre of mature, well-maintained borders together with spacious level lawns.
 There is a fenced vegetable garden with six raised beds, a greenhouse and a shed.
 A small orchard includes a variety of apple and pear trees which annually bear fruit.

 Attractive brick-paved patio areas offer ample space for al fresco dining, and a recent addition to the outdoor space is a top-of-the-range 10-seater Skarsgard Swedish wood-fired hot-tub which can be enjoyed year-round to relax and take in the open views of the surrounding countryside.